📗Foreword

 Summary

-Since its creation in 2004, Bilan Carbone® has undergone eight successive evolutions, demonstrating its constant commitment to advances in carbon accounting.
-Version 8, published in 2018, marked a significant milestone by reinforcing the strategic dimension of carbon accounting and enabling organisations to project themselves over the next 30 years.
+Since its creation in 2004, the Bilan Carbone® has undergone eight successive evolutions, demonstrating its constant commitment to advances in carbon accounting.
+Version 8, published in 2018, marked a significant step by strengthening the strategic dimension of carbon accounting and enabling organisations to project themselves over the next 30 years.

-In 2022, four years after the launch of version 8, ABC initiated work to publish in July 2024 version 9 of Bilan Carbone® (and applied in 2025), aspiring to offer a complete and coherent low-carbon transition approach, adapted to all involved actors.
+In 2022, four years after the launch of version 8, ABC initiated work to publish in July 2024 version 9 of the Bilan Carbone® (and to be applied in 2025), aspiring to offer a complete and coherent low‑carbon transition approach, adapted to all stakeholders involved.

 Major developments of the method

-Version 9 of Bilan Carbone® provides a modular methodology, a true guide of excellence enabling the development of a continuous improvement approach and a reporting of emissions of GHGs.
-The methodology allows deepening GHG accounting by conducting a strategic analysis of an organisation and proposes best practices regarding the transition plan.
+Version 9 of the Bilan Carbone® provides a modular methodology, a true guide to excellence enabling the development of a continuous improvement approach and a reporting of emissions of GHGs.
+The methodology allows for deeper GHG accounting by conducting a strategic analysis of an organisation and proposes best practices in terms of a transition plan.

 This new version of the method introduces numerous changes:

-Each maturity level (Beginner, Intermediate and Advanced) is defined by specific criteria regarding renewal frequency, action tracking, boundary, and the importance of Stakeholder engagement.
+Each maturity level (Beginner, Intermediate and Advanced) is defined by specific criteria concerning the frequency of renewal, action follow‑up, scope, and the importance of Stakeholder engagement.

-Bilan Carbone® has always proven adaptable to the need (from an initial assessment to steering an organisation's decarbonisation).
-These new maturity levels allow setting the ambition of the approach and standardising practices.
-The main objective remains to enable implementation regardless of profile or maturity level.
+The Bilan Carbone® has always proven adapted to needs (from an initial assessment to steering an organisation’s decarbonisation).
+These new maturity levels allow the ambition of the approach to be set and practices to be standardised.
+The main objective remains to enable action whatever the profile or maturity level.

-Bilan Carbone® asserts itself as a complete seven-step approach (and not merely as a carbon accounting method) in which action planning is strengthened.
+The Bilan Carbone® is asserted as a true comprehensive 7‑step approach (and not merely as a carbon accounting method) in which action planning is reinforced.

-It is essential to recall the philosophy of Bilan Carbone®, focused on the principle of “count to act”.
-The method becomes more demanding regarding the existence of a transition plan, but it also facilitates this process by adapting to the three maturity levels, with deliverables, objectives, and monitoring indicators adjusted accordingly.
+It is essential to recall the philosophy of the Bilan Carbone®, focused on the principle of “count to act”.
+The method becomes more demanding regarding the existence of a transition plan, but it also facilitates this process by adapting to the three maturity levels, with deliverables, objectives, and monitoring indicators adapted.

-The raising awareness of actors, mandatory in previous versions of Bilan Carbone®, gives way to Stakeholder engagement, with the ambition to put organisations into action, movement and transition.
-Bilan Carbone® thus stands as an integral and orchestrated seven-step approach, beyond the simple carbon accounting method, in which continuous Stakeholder engagement is necessary.
-The method requires content and messages, and provides open resources, while leaving free the choice of formats and engagement tools.
+The awareness of actors, mandatory in previous versions of the Bilan Carbone®, gives way to Stakeholder engagement, with the ambition to put organisations into action, movement and transition.
+The Bilan Carbone® thus establishes itself as an integral and orchestrated 7‑step approach, going beyond the simple carbon accounting method, in which continuous Stakeholder engagement is necessary.
+The method requires the content and messages, and offers open resources, while leaving free choice of formats and Stakeholder engagement tools.

-🔢 A more accurate and pedagogical estimation of uncertainty
+🔢 A more precise and educational uncertainty estimate

-The estimation of uncertainty gains in precision and pedagogical clarity.
-From a technical standpoint, certain mathematical limits of the previous method have been resolved, in alignment with best practices for uncertainties associated with databases.
-This advancement allows obtaining estimates that are more reliable and representative of reality.
+The uncertainty estimate gains in precision and pedagogical clarity.
+From a technical point of view, certain mathematical limits of the previous method have been resolved, in alignment with best practices for uncertainties associated with databases.
+This advance allows for more reliable and representative estimates of reality.

-From a pedagogical perspective, the method now integrates both a qualitative estimate of the margin of error and a quantitative estimate.
-This dual approach makes the uncertainty calculation not only more useful but also more understandable and usable for users.
-By providing clear indications on data quality and result precision, this new uncertainty estimation facilitates better decision-making and strengthens the continuous improvement of accounting approaches.
+On the pedagogical level, the method now integrates both a qualitative estimate of the margin of error and a quantitative estimate.
+This dual approach makes the calculation of uncertainty not only more useful, but also more understandable and exploitable for users.
+By providing clear indications on data quality and result accuracy, this new uncertainty estimate facilitates better decision‑making and strengthens continuous improvement of accounting approaches.

 ✅ Compatible with the best standards